ChrisHurt/gardener/readme.md

 4. Planning and setup- ER diagram, database design, codebase and git repo.
 5. Team members identified a story that they wanted to take on.
 6. Quickly decided on colour palette, branding and layout of to do and myplants page.
-7. Systematically worked features, with frequent commits.
+7. Systematically worked on features, with frequent commits.

-## Unsolved or additional future requirements
+## Future Planning & Workflow

 - Ability for user to update password on user/edits page.
 - Finalise frontend development for remaining pages